-Dynamic Search Ads work best with well-optimised pages where DSAs can identify themes and terms on the webpage.
-Check out these optimisation best practices for Dynamic Search Ads.
+Dynamic Search Ads work best with well-optimised pages where DSAs can identify themes and terms on the web page.
+Check out these Dynamic Search Ads optimisation best practices.

 You can save more time by using Dynamic Search Ads in combination with automated bidding.
 Dynamic Search Ad targets can be broad and traffic may vary for each target, so automated bidding improves performance by taking into account a variety of performance signals.

 Creating exclusions for pages that contain words like 'sold out' or 'unavailable' is strongly recommended.
 This will prevent customers from seeing pages on your website that contain products that they won't be able to buy.
 To learn how, go to Create exclusions and negative targeting for Dynamic Search Ads